 Luckily, there are three Ps (people, platforms, and processes) that will help your business correct course and sail through smooth waters to cover all the CLM-bases you’ll ever need.
 Each of these serves a different purpose, but together, they will establish a successful foundation for your entire CLM environment.
 Time to dive in…

 1. People: Select a Leader of Your CLM Platform

 Businesses are defined by the employees who put in the time and effort into running, optimizing, and scaling their companies.
 Much like the captain of a ship, the person in charge of your CLM platform must instill confidence in other employees and keep contract projects on track.
 This leader should have influence over your company’s CLM processes to ensure they align with your business goals.

-Different departments such as the legal, sales, or procurement teams may be involved in the CLM process.
+Different departments such as the legal, sales, or procurement teams may be involved in the contract lifecycle management software process.
 The person you choose to be in charge of your CLM environment may not necessarily oversee one of these individual teams, but rather establish uniformity across the entire organization.
 This person should own the CLM implementation soup to nuts before and after deployment.
 Their core responsibilities include:

 - Selecting and configuring a platform that best fits your company’s needs

-- Granting user access to the CLM software
+- Granting people CLM user access to the software

 - Managing your organization’s contract governance needs